-Soprano Sarah Berger has performed solo and chamber repertoire ranging from Heinrich Schütz to John Adams with ensembles including Concert Artists of Baltimore, Baltimore Choral Arts Society, Handel Choir of Baltimore, Hopkins Symphony Orchestra, the Washington Bach Consort, Lincoln’s Symphony Orchestra, Hood College Choir, the Bach Sinfonia, the Baltimore Masterworks Chorale, the Orchestra of the 17th Century, and the chamber ensembles Sarah and the Rebeccas, Stylus Luxurians and the Ceciliana Quartet.
+Soprano Sarah Berger has performed solo and chamber repertoire ranging from Heinrich Schütz to Joel Thompson with ensembles including Baltimore Choral Arts Society, Thomas Circle Singers, Handel Choir of Baltimore, Concert Artists of Baltimore, Washington Bach Consort, Hopkins Symphony Orchestra, Lincoln’s Symphony Orchestra, Hood College Choir, the Bach Sinfonia, Baltimore Masterworks Chorale, Orchestra of the 17th Century, Oxford University Chorus, Oxford Kodaly Choir, Merton College Opera, and the chamber ensembles S’Amusant, Stylus Luxurians, Antares Musicians, and Ceciliana Quartet.

 Appearances in the 2022-2023 season have included recitals with soprano Brooke Evers and pianist Lester Green at the Our Lady of the Angels concert series at Charlestown in Baltimore and a full season as a Vocal Fellow with the Baltimore Choral Arts Society.
 During the cessation of most public performance from 2020-2022, Ms. Berger remained active as a soloist and choral singer in performances produced for web streaming and broadcast.
 With Handel Choir of Baltimore under the direction of Brian Bartoldus, she was soprano soloist in their annual performance of Messiah and with the Baltimore Choral Arts Off-the-Grid series under the direction of Anthony Blake Clark, featured as a soloist in G. F. Handel’s Foundling Hospital Anthem, Craig Hella Johnson’s “Meet Me Here,” from Considering Matthew Shepard, and Paul Mealor’s “Wherever You Are.”